deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 ---
 title: "NaturalBench: Evaluating Vision-Language Models on Natural Adversarial Samples"
-summary: "NaturalBench: A new VLM benchmark reveals critical weaknesses and enables continuous evaluation using naturally-occurring adversarial samples."
+summary: "NaturalBench: a new benchmark reveals vision-language models struggle with simple, natural images and questions, highlighting biases and prompting development of more robust models."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-18", "🤗 24-10-21"]
 showSummary: true